3 Ways to Clean Up Your Executive Resume

 Customizing your resume for each application will generate better results.

 Your executive resume is a marketing document.
-It needs to sell your value quickly and be esthetically pleasing.
+It needs to sell your value quickly and be aesthetically pleasing.
 Regularly updating your resume and cleaning it up with these 3 fixes will help you quickly apply for leadership opportunities when they pop up.

 If you are struggling to clean up your executive resume on your own – reach out to discuss.
 I can help.